Here Be Dragons Episode 5

 “Um, sir … I mean, Zubin … um –”

 “I apologise; I didn’t mean to embarrass you.
 Let’s say no more about it, and let this be our little secret.
 Take time to meditate upon our conversation.
 My door will always be open to you.
-When you are sure, whenever you want, call into my office, and we can discuss this matter further.”
+Whenever you want, call into my office at Temple Command Centre, and we can discuss this matter further.”

-Zubin gave him a friendly pat on his armoured shoulder, but Prentyze kept his attention on the floor.
+Zubin gave him a friendly nod, but Prentyze kept his attention on the slippery floor.
 Let the priest think the offer overwhelmed him.
 He needed time to think!

-A silence stretched out, punctuated only by the squeaks of sticky soles.
-After a while, Prentyze allowed a gap to widen between them, and Zubin once more limped ahead to catch the others, resuming their original marching order.
+A silence stretched out, punctuated only by the squeaks of not-so-sticky soles.
+After a while, Prentyze allowed a gap to widen between them, and Zubin once more shuffled and limped ahead to catch the others, resuming their original marching order.

-The sounds of Father and Flammia arguing continued ahead, though why she bothered, having already disgraced herself, was a mystery.
+The sounds of Father and Flammia arguing continued, though why she bothered, having already disgraced herself, was a mystery.
+She no longer had any position to defend.

 Was this the full extent of adulthood?
 Hating everyone?
 Playing dominance games and making opponents fall in disgrace?
 He had seen enough of this through his father’s business and politics.
-And now priests and scholars were no different?
+And now he discovered that priests and scholars were no different?

 Was there nothing more to life?